-3) If fuels with a sulphur content between 0.5 and 1.0 % are used, the oil change intervals for the engine must be cut in halves; if the sulphur content exceeds 1.0 %, the oil change intervals must be quartered.
+3) If fuels with a sulphur content between 0.5 and 1.0 % are used, the oil change intervals for the engine must be cut in halves; if the sulphur content exceeds 1.0 %, the oil change intervals must be quartered. ) BI-codes are the "standard lubricants" (Regelschmierstoffe) for construction machinery and vehicles of the Hauptverband der Deutschen

-\) Bl-codes are the "standard lubricants" (Regelschmierstoffe) for construction machinery and vehicles of the Hauptverband der Deutschen Bauindustrie e.V.
-(Bl) (head association of the German construction industry).
+) BI-codes are the "standard lubricants" (Regelschmierstoffe) for construction machinery and vehicles of the Hauptverband der Deutschen Bauindustrie e.V.
+(BI) (head association of the German construction industry).
 The brochure "Regelschmierstoffe für Baumaschinen- und Fahrzeuge" (standard lubricants for construction machinery and vehicles" can be obtained from bookstores or the German Bauverlag GmbH Wiesbaden und Berlin under the ISBN-No. 3-7625-3102-1.